 First, Lola was founded by the visionaries who started KAYAK, and the platform’s intuitiveness and consumer-caliber interface reflect this heritage.
 Users praise Lola.com for being a faster, cleaner and overall easier-to-use product than TripActions: “Given the company's consumer roots, the product is beautiful and easy to use.
 It's intuitive and just makes sense.”

 Second, Lola’s fast-paced product development ensures that its platform consistently improves and incorporates customer feedback into new features and functionality.

-Finally, Lola’s exclusive commercial partnership with American Express Global Business Travel gives customers access to flight and hotel options that have been traditionally only available to huge enterprises spending millions of dollars annually on corporate travel.
+Finally, Lola’s exclusive commercial partnership with American Express Global Business Travel gives customers access to flight options that have been traditionally only available to huge enterprises spending millions of dollars annually on corporate travel.
 In addition, a new partnership with Priceline, gives our customers the best hotel rates, all without charging booking fees or incentivizing employees to engage in the "right" business practices for their company.

 Better-Chosen Product Features